atrocore/docs-old/atrocore/admin-guide/multilingualism.md

 To change the languages for which the multilingual fields must be filled (e.g. delete the previously defined locales, add new ones), also use the `Input Language List` setting.

+To change the sorting order of your languages, e.g. for list options, use the drag-and-drop for this field.

 When turning off a certain language, the input field and its value will be removed both from the database and system interface.
 You will be notified about it with the following warning message:

 ![Warning](../_assets/admin-guide/multilingualism/warning.jpg)